ekquasar/otel-python-docs/README.md

 #### 💢 Docs claim (2): http attributes will be populated

 ##### When tested on latest
-The speified cattributes are missing entirely.
+The specified attributes are missing entirely.

 ##### Documentation excerpt
 The docs in the same section as (1) above also claim: